CMU-313/CMU-313.github.io/docs/recitations/reci8-llms.md

 ---
 # Recitation 8: Large Language Models

+## Overview

+During this recitation, students will be able to run and evaluate a large language model on an example question/answer dataset.
+This is an individual activity so everyone should be running the notebook; however, feel free to discuss the activity and your approach with other students!

-## Setup Instructions (10 min)
+## Setup Instructions (5 min)
 For this recitation and Project 4, you'll be using Google's Vertex AI Platform in a Colab notebook to query a large language model on a question/answer dataset.
 First, we need to set up our GCP project to enable the API and create a copy of the Colab notebook.

 1. Enable the Vertex AI API using [this link](https://console.cloud.google.com/flows/enableapi?apiid=aiplatform.googleapis.com).
 Make sure your NodeBB project from P3 is selected in the project selector dropdown.

 2. Open the Colab notebook using [this link](https://colab.research.google.com/drive/1bgO0xIj1QMWKOHru6viSknJGCFu9Dnkd?usp=sharing).
 Click on File --> Save as a copy in Drive to create your own copy that you will work on.

-3. Click on Share and make sure the Colab notebook is accessible to anyone in Carnegie Mellon University.
+3. Click on Share and make sure the Colab notebook is editable by anyone in Carnegie Mellon University.
 You will submit a link to this notebook for Gradescope.

-## Overview

-During this recitation, students will able to run and evaluate a large language model on an example dataset.
-This is an individual activity so everyone should be running the notebook; however, feel free to discuss the activity and your approach with other students!

 ## Activity 0: Install Dependencies and Authenticate GCP (5 min)